Dasaii/dasaii.github.io/_posts/2018-01-03-femsplain.md

 ![Navigation](/images/femsplain/nav.png)

 ### Move to Medium
 Femsplain was so successful that it drew the attention of [Medium](https://medium.com) who wanted Femsplain to be a launch partner for their new publications on Medium.
-Ultimately they decided to move as this helped attract an even higher readership, access Mediums ad tools and meant time could be focused on sharing personal stories, not web development.
+Ultimately, they decided to move as this helped attract an even higher readership, access Mediums ad tools and meant time could be focused on sharing personal stories, not web development.

 ### Archiving Femsplain
 As of June 2017 Amber took the difficult decision to archive Femsplain so they could focus their energy on [Aloe](/work/aloe-bud) - building self-care tools.
 At the time they explained the move: